-2019 was the fifth consecutive year since monitoring began in 2002 (using the current monitoring methods) that there were no monitored exceedances of any of the Air Quality Objectives at locations relevant for exposure.
+2020 was the sixth consecutive year since monitoring began in 2002 (using the current monitoring methods) that there were no monitored exceedances of any of the Air Quality Objectives.

 Since the declaration of three AQMA's in 2005 in Fawley, Totton and Lyndhurst, New Forest District Council has worked hard to improve local air quality.
 Following monitored improvements in air quality, two of the declared AQMA's have subsequently been revoked (Fawley in 2013 and Totton in 2016), with Lyndhurst remaining.
 However, monitoring has continued throughout the District including those areas with revoked AQMA's.